blaenk/blaenk.github.io/provider/notes/cpp.markdown

 This has an implication with move semantics.
 If a destructor is defined, even as `default`, then no move operations are synthesized for that class.
 This issue percolates throughout the inheritance hierarchy, since classes don't synthesize operations that the base class doesn't define.

-For this reason, the base class usually explicitly defines --- even if as `default` --- all of the operations it requires.
+For this reason, the base class usually explicitly defines---even if as `default`---all of the operations it requires.
 First the virtual destructor for the aforementioned reasons, then move operations for the aforementioned reasons, and then the copy operations since they would otherwise not be synthesized since the move operations are explicitly defined.

 # Move Semantics